lutris/lutris/README.rst

 the website to the client (not the other way around).
 If you wish, you can sync your Steam library with your Lutris library on the website.

-The client does not store your lutris.net on your computer.
+The client does not store your lutris.net credentials on your computer.
 Instead, when you authenticate, the website will send a token which will be used to sync your library.
+This token is stored in ~/.cache/lutris/auth-token

 Configuration files
 ===================